tobyornottobe/consensys_final_project/design_pattern_decisions.md

 ## Design Patterns

-Why did I chose to use the design patterns that I did?

-What other design patterns have you used / not used?
-■  	Why did you choose the patterns that you did?
-■  	Why not others?

 # Restricting access
 Not for testing, but for production I have commented in the smart contract what I would change to restrict access, e.g. setting mapping to private.
 The more explicit the contract is, the better gets the protection.